deryrahman/secondbrain/docs/4-ci-cd-pipeline.md

 Release branches should have the major version syntax: eg, releases/v1, releases/v2, etc, while the tags is the complete version but under the same major version on the corresponding release branches. tag v1.0.2 will be on the branch releases/v1, etc.

+- Release branch is only being used to create tag, any branches are not allowed to create a tag.
+- It should provide the git hook to prevent the tag being created outside the release branches

 ## Deploy Strategy

 For now, deployment strategy is scoped only on GCP VM.
 The CI/CD will be deploy the build through terraform.
+For now, deploy srategy is not provided yet.